kayticodes/ETL-group/README.md

 Description:
-The purpose of this project is to
+The purpose of this project was to

 •Extract the data of trending music from various data-sources,